 Don't be scared of a glass phone. iPhone X has Gorilla Glass 5, and it's tough as BOOTS

-The release of iPhone X this year marks the 10th anniversary of the iPhone – a milestone which also marks a decade of our ability to drop our precious handsets in the stupidest of places.
-Type ’smashed screen’ into Google and you’ll see over 5 million pages; it HAUNTS OUR VERY DREAMS.
+The release of iPhone X this year marks the 10th anniversary of the iPhone – a milestone which also marks a decade of our ability to drop our precious devices in the stupidest of places.
+Type ’smashed screen’ into Google and you’ll see over 5 million pages; IT HAUNTS OUR VERY DREAMS.

-Thankfully, we saw the genesis of the solution in 2007, too: the introduction of Gorilla Glass to the world.
+Thankfully, we saw the solution in 2007, too: the introduction of Gorilla Glass.
 And its latest evolution is the answer to our prayers.

 A decade and nearly 5 billion devices (including phones, tablets, TVs and smart watches) later, and the 5th incarnation of Gorilla Glass is said to be twice as strong as the 4th version.